Bandvagn 206: Description

-The Bv 206 is referred to as a Small Unit Support Vehicle (SUSV) pronounced "susvee" in United States service.
+The bv 206 is referred to as a Small Unit Support Vehicle (SUSV) pronounced "susvee" in United States service.
 U.S. military variants include the standard model (M973), a tactical operations center variant (M1065), an ambulance variant (M1066) and a flat-bed cargo carrier (M1067).
 U.S. military models are fitted with a 6-cylinder Mercedes diesel engine and a non-halon fire suppression system since 1997 due to several cases where the front car caught fire and burned to the frame.

 Users include the American and Australian Antarctic research organizations and British, Icelandic and Canadian search and rescue services.
 They are also used for search and rescue services in the Austrian alpine region.
-The Bv 206 was used in combat by the Canadian Army during Operation Anaconda.
-The Singapore Armed Forces uses the Bv 206, and recently transferred several of them to the Singapore Civil Defense Force for use as a firefighting platform.
+The bv 206 was used in combat by the Canadian Army during Operation Anaconda.
+The Singapore Armed Forces uses the bv 206, and recently transferred several of them to the Singapore Civil Defense Force for use as a firefighting platform.

-Decommissioned units have been purchased by private owners and rented as transports, particularly in Alberta, Canada, to access remote oil wells, as well as cut blocks which need to be reforested by tree planting.
+Decommissioned units have been purchased by private owners and rented as transports, particularly in Alberta, Canada, to access remote oil wells, crew transport for wildfire, as well as cut blocks which need to be reforested by tree planting.

-The Bv 206 is used in Antarctica, Brazil, Canada, Chile, China, Estonia, Finland, France, Germany, Greece, Ireland, Israel, Indonesia, Italy, Lithuania, Latvia, Malaysia, Mexico, the Netherlands, New Zealand, Norway, Pakistan, Singapore, South Korea, Spain, Sweden, the United Kingdom, and the United States.
+The bv 206 is used in Antarctica, Brazil, Canada, Chile, China, Estonia, Finland, France, Germany, Greece, Indonesia, Ireland, Israel, Italy, Lithuania, Latvia, Malaysia, Mexico, the Netherlands, New Zealand, Norway, Pakistan, Singapore, South Korea, Spain, Sweden, Thailand, Ukraine, the United Kingdom, and the United States.